gomorpheus/morpheus-apidoc/source/includes/_zone_resource_pools.md

 Parameter | Default | Description
 --------- | ------- | -----------
-phrase |  | Filter on partial match of name name |  | Filter on exact match of name
+phrase |  | Filter on partial match of name or displayName name |  | Filter on exact match of name or displayName

 ## Get a Specific Resource Pool